dotlas/databricks_helpers/notebooks/update_job_cluster/README.md

 ## Introduction

-This notebook is used to update clusters and workflows in current workspace.
-It works by fetching the current cluster/workflow configs, performing some parsing and finally updating the same in current workspace.
+This notebook is used to update clusters and workflows in the current workspace.
+It works by fetching the current cluster / workflow configs, performing some parsing and finally updating the same in current workspace.

 ## Use Cases